-You have two choices here: You can either trim the whole thing off, which allows you room to apply more seasoning and BBQ rub.
+You have two choices here: You can either trim the whole thing off, which allows you room to apply more seasoning and beef brisket rub.

 Alternatively, you can cut off most of it but leave a small bit of fat (usually about an inch) on top.
 While a small area of meat, this will allow you to impart a bit more of the fatty flavor on your meat as it smokes, and is an approach that the Aaron Franklin brisket method takes.

 Whichever you choose, use a sharp slicing knife to remove the fat.
 The best way to do this is to mark the layer in sections about one inch by one inch, and use your knife to slide under one section of fat at a time and remove it.
 You might need to saw the fat with your knife back and forth a bit, but it will come loose with a bit of work.